-The Philosophy Department offers a PhD program.
+The Department of Philosophy offers a PhD program.
 Students in the PhD Program may receive the Master's Degree upon completion of all components of the Preliminary Requirement other than the Area Examination, as well as applicable requirements of the Graduate School.
 We do not offer a terminal MA program.

 About the program

-In order to be a candidate for the Ph.D. in Philosophy, a student must complete 15 University graduate-level philosophy courses distributed over the traditional fields of metaphysics, epistemology, ethics, logic and the history of philosophy.
-At least seven of these courses must be graduate seminars.
-In addition, students must pass "Starred Papers" in two different areas of philosophy and an Area Exam in the intended area of the dissertation.
+In order to be a candidate for the Ph.D. in Philosophy, a student must complete 15 University graduate-level philosophy courses distributed over the traditional fields of metaphysics, epistemology, value theory, logic and the history of philosophy.
+At least six of these courses must be graduate seminars.
+In addition, students must pass a "Starred Paper" and an Area Exam in the intended area of the dissertation.

-For more information on the structure of the program, please consult the graduate porgram regulations.
+For more information on the structure of the program, please consult the graduate program regulations.